 Several people are dismissing the news of the merger as speculation, while companies in the area are hoping that the government will stop from such a move, keeping in mind the financial ramifications.

-Along with Goa and Sikkim, Daman and Diu are the only regions where gambling and poker in India is legal.
+Along with Goa and Sikkim, Daman and Diu are the only regions where gambling and poker is legal.